blacksheepanalytics113/Spotify_Api_ETL_Process/README.md

 2. Lambda: Serverless compute service to run code with managing servers. we will use lambda to deploy the python code to perfrom data extraction and transformation
 3. EventBridge: Creates and manage events, scehdule them based on a defined pattern or crom expression
 4. CloudWatch: Monitor and collect metrics from AWS resources. itcan be used to monitor log fie and set alarms
+5. Crawler: Components of AWS Glue that automatically  scans and analyzes data sources to infer theri schema and create metadata tables
+6. Athena: Interactive query services to analyse data stored in various sources using SQL queries.
+You can query dta from the gleu catalog and directly from the s3 buckets

+# Pre-Requisites
+1. To access the Spotify API, you need to obtain credentials to authenticate and authorize your application.
+Create an account on the Spotify Developer Dashboard and register your application.
+You will receive client credentials which is a Client ID and Client Secret.
+2. (This is optional) Set up alarm on CloudWatch to send an email if there are any charges beyond USD 5.
+You can also set up Free Tier Usage Alerts.
+3. Create a bucket in S3.
+The bucket name must be globally unique and I selected Singapore as the AWS region.
+This is the folder structure in the S3 bucket I created: